seanchalmers24635/synth/README.md

 ## Setup your git project

+Do `git config` to set your username and email

 Fork my project on githhub so you can have your own copy to check in your scripts to.

 ```
 git clone <your fork>